 I have brought both academic and business experience into the design of my Lesson Plans.
-There are 80, one for each Maths topic covering full syllabus sections of Numbers, Algebra, Graphs, Ratios, Geometry, Trigonometry and Statistics.
+For GCSE there are 80, one for each Maths topic covering full syllabus sections of Numbers, Algebra, Graphs, Ratios, Geometry, Trigonometry and Statistics.
 They each follow a consistent template, built around the following key sections of a 1 hour lesson, which we go through in discussion and by touch screening to reveal the next stage.
 I often send these materials at the end of each lesson and also they are now published and available through Times Education Supplement in this link: in which you can see a video which describes the content below.
 Note that I have built up a similar set of materials for A Level Maths but I will focus on GCSE :

 The lesson begins with a review of the previous week’s homework.
 Following this there are descriptions of where this week’s topic sits in the course (Numbers, Algebra, Graphs, Ratios, Geometry, Trigonometry, Statistics), what topic came before and what is next.
 The grade band for the topic’s questions is also shown (1-3, 4-6,7-9) There is sometimes a light hearted reference to break the ice (for example a record, Blondie’s Parallel Lines: what actually is the definition of parallel lines?).
 The choice of topic is often determined by the pupil themselves – what they are doing at school, what they are being tested upon.
 I am very flexible because I can immediately find my materials on my well ordered data base of files.

 - One-page coaching card – high level summary.